-Required Reading: Seely Flint, A., Kitson, L., Lowe, K., & Shaw, K., Vicars, M 1 Literacy in Australia: Pedagogies for Engagement John Wiley and Sons Publishers.
+Required Reading:Seely Flint, A., Kitson, L., Lowe, K., & Shaw, K., Vicars, M 1 Literacy in Australia: Pedagogies for Engagement John Wiley and Sons Publishers.
 Links to recommended readings and resources for this unit will be provided to students via the Learning Management System (VU Collaborate)

-Assessment: Assignment, Plan a series of differentiated literacy-based lessons with reference to Vic Curriculum standards and teaching strategies for diverse learners., 30%.
-Case Study, Case and Commentary professional knowledge project.
-Letter writing for literacy development., 30%.
-Poster, Poster presentation of professional learning based on professional reflection and linked to the development of literacy pedagogy., 40%.
+Assessment:Presentation, Critique key debates, principles, theories related to literacy teaching and learning., 20%.
+Assignment, Plan a series of differentiated literacy-based lessons and assessment strategies, 40%.
+Poster, Professional learning reflection on literacy pedegogy., 40%.
 All assessments, equivalent to 5000 words of written assessment in total, must be satisfactorily completed in order to complete the unit.